approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 * The Approov token returned from the Approov web protection request is added as an header to the API request
 * The API request is made as usual by the web app

-The API backend will be the one deciding to allow or deny the action the user initiates from the web app.
-Never put logic in the web app itself to decide when the user is allowed or not to perform the action, because it can be easily bypassed and then the API will be left vulnerable.
+The API backend, is always responsible for making the decision to accept or deny requests.
+This decision is never made by the client.
+In all flows using Approov, access is only granted if a valid Approov token is included with the request; subsequent checks may further interrogate the contents of the Approov token and also check other credentials, such as user authorization.

 ### Approov Cloud Service